 Breakfast, lunch and dinner are all served in the Clipper Dining Room.
-The low-ceilinged room has booths for six along the walls, and tables for eight in the center.
+The low-ceilinged room has booths for six along the walls, and tables for four, six or eight in the center.
 Meals are open seating at breakfast and lunch so you choose your own table.
-At dinner, the maitre d' will seat you.
-At all meals, you can choose to dine at any time within the restaurant's operating hours (7:30 to 10 p.m. for dinner).
+At dinner, the maitre d' will seat you, wherever possible with people who speak your language.
+At all meals, you can choose to dine at any time within the restaurant's operating hours (usually 7:30 to 10 p.m. for dinner).

-Lunch is typically served from noon to 2 p.m. and is themed -- French, Creole, seafood -- though the theme is usually more noticeable in the decor than the food.
-Deli meats, a selection of cheeses and breads, and salads are always available, and a variety of hot options change daily.
-A carving station or made-to-order pasta station rounds out the selection of main dishes, and a variety of cakes, pudding and fresh fruit are available for dessert.
+Lunch is typically served from noon to 2 p.m. and is themed -- French, Italian, Asian, seafood -- though not all the dishes follow the theme.
+Deli meats, a selection of cheeses and breads, and an impressive array of salads are always available, and a variety of hot options change daily.
+A carving station with, for example, a leg of lamb, or a whole salmon and a made-to-order pasta station round out the selection of main dishes, and a variety of cakes, pudding and fresh fruit are available for dessert.
 Waiters offer complimentary water or iced tea, or you can order drinks from the bar.

 Dinner is a sit-down affair.
 You can arrive with your dinner party and the maitre d' will seat you together -- or he'll place you wherever a spot is free.
-The menu each night includes two starters, a soup, a salad, a sorbet, four main courses (one vegetarian and one Chef's special -- often a Polynesian dish) and three desserts (one is typically ice cream).
-One nice touch is that every evening prior to dinner, the menu is posted in the tropical bar along with a plate of each starter and main course.
+The menu each night includes two starters, a soup, a salad, a sorbet, four main courses (one vegetarian and one Chef's special -- often a local dish) and three desserts (one is typically ice cream), as well as a cheese course.
+One nice touch is that every evening prior to dinner, the menu is posted in the Tropical Bar along with a plate of each starter and main course.
 Not only is it helpful to see what your meal will actually look like, but it's quite a social activity -- it became a ritual for many of us to try to identify which menu listing goes with which plate and debating the merits of lamb versus lobster, fish versus steak.
-And though some speculation did occur on the first night, I can assure you the food for show is not plastic.

-Every evening, there's a choice of a house red or white wine, usually about 23 to 26 euros a bottle.
-An additional wine list is available.
+Star Flyer has a decent wine list, featuring mainly European wines, and a good house white or red at 15 euros a bottle.
 If you don't finish a bottle in one sitting, the wait staff will store it for you for the next night.

 The most highly anticipated meal onboard is five o'clock snack (officially referred to as "cocktail hour with hors d'oeuvres").
 Snack consists of cookies, finger sandwiches, fruit and a hot treat (quiches, waffles, chicken fingers) and is served by the Tropical Bar.
-Although snack is called for 5 p.m., by 4:45 p.m. everyone is peckish after a day in the sun and starts to eye the offerings -- even I admit to pilfering a cookie or two on the early side.
-By the stroke of 5, the Tropical Bar is the site of a feeding frenzy not unlike those seen on the stingray-feeding excursion.
-Half the guests are jostling for treats with little regard for queuing etiquette, while the other half is bellied up to the bar for some happy hour revelry.
+Although snack is called for 5 p.m., by 4:45 p.m. everyone is peckish after a day in the sun and starts to eye the offerings.
+By the stroke of 5, the Tropical Bar is the site of a feeding frenzy.

-On the flipside, the least anticipated meal is the midnight snack.
-It's quite telling that midnight snack actually starts at 11:30 p.m. -- pretty much no one ever sees, let alone eats midnight snack.
-Only the late-night bar crowd, a small minority of the passengers, indulge in this final meal of the day, which is probably why snack is one sorry chafing dish filled with what I joked with my vegetarian shipmate was always "fried meat" -- chicken fingers, fried calamari, pigs in a blanket, etc.
+On the flipside, the least celebrated meal is the midnight snack..
+Only the late-night bar crowd, a small minority of the passengers, indulge in this final meal of the day, which is probably why snack is one solo, usually meaty dish -- chicken fingers, fried calamari, meatballs and so on.

 In general, though, I'd rate the quality of the food as good but not gourmet.
-Some dishes were misses (like those savory pancakes) and we heard some complaints of the meat not always tasting quite right, but the Captain's Dinner menu got high marks (lobster, lamb -- even the veggie dish was really tasty) and the soups were always perfect.
+Presentation is elegant and the fish dishes were consistently excellent.
+Captain's Dinner menu got high marks (lobster, lamb -- even the veggie dish was really tasty) and the soups were always perfect.